-Once a judgment is entered against you, the creditor is now called a judgment creditor, and you are called a judgment debtor.
-Judgment creditors have many more collection techniques available to them than do creditors trying to collect debts before getting a court judgment.
+Once a court enters a judgment against you, the creditor is then called a "judgment creditor," and you are called a "judgment debtor."
+Judgment creditors have many more collection techniques available to them than creditors trying to collect debts before getting a court judgment.

 Here are the most common ways judgment creditors collect their judgments from debtors.

 Judgment creditors will usually first go after your paycheck through a wage attachment (or "wage garnishment").
 A wage attachment is a very effective technique for a judgment creditor if you receive regular pay.
 Your employer takes a portion of your wages each pay period and sends that money to your creditor before you ever see it.

 Federal law allows the judgment creditor to take up to 25% of your net earnings or the amount by which your weekly net earnings exceed 30 times the federal minimum wage, whichever is less.
 "Net earnings" are your gross earnings less all legally mandated deductions, such as withheld income taxes and unemployment insurance.

 A few states offer greater protections for judgment debtors.

 For specific debts, you have to pay more.
 The wage attachment laws and limitations previously described in this section don't apply to:

 Child support.
 Up to 50% of your wages may be taken to pay child support, more if you don't currently support another dependent or are behind in your payments.
 Your child's other parent usually doesn't have to sue you first.